Contents

 If you would like to take part, please contact: unita.office@univ-smb.fr ".

-UNITA is leading a new project to strengthen entrepreneurship in alliance territories: innovation capacity building in UNITA.
+UNITA is leading a new project to strengthen entrepreneurship in the alliance's territories: innovation capacity building in UNITA.

 It will enable you to :